hashicorp/consul/website/source/docs/common-errors.html.md

 ## Configuration file errors

+### Multiple network interfaces

 ```
 Multiple private IPv4 addresses found.
 Please configure one with 'bind' and/or 'advertise'.
 ```
 Your server has multiple active network interfaces.
 Consul needs to know which interface to use for local LAN communications.
 Add the [`bind`][bind] option to your configuration.

 -> **Tip**: If your server does not have a static IP address, you can use a [go-sockaddr template][go-sockaddr] as the argument to the `bind` option, e.g. `"bind_addr": "{{GetInterfaceIP \"eth0\"}}"`.

----
+### Configuration syntax errors

 ```
 Error parsing config.hcl: At 1:12: illegal char